chindesaurus/Map-Generator/README.md

 Click the Update Map Markers button in the upper right.
 This runs a macro that will write JSON to each corresponding color-named JSON file in the ***./js/*** directory.

-## Change the marker image(s)
+## Change the marker image(s) (optional)

 Go to the ***./markers/*** directory and replace the color-named .png file with the .png image of your choice.

-## View the map

-Open ***map.html*** in your browser.

-## Customize the map style
+## Set up the map

 Open ***map.html*** in a text editor.
+Replace "YOUR_KEY_HERE" on line 19 with your Google Maps Javascript API key.
-Map controls are set in the JavaScript initialize() function starting on line 48.
+Map controls are set in the JavaScript initialize() function starting on line 42.
 You can configure map controls, default zoom level and location, and map styles here.
+Change your map legend labels starting on line 107.

 > **ProTip:** Please review the Google Maps JavaScript API documentation here: https://developers.google.com/maps/documentation/javascript/maptypes

-## Edit the legend
+## View the map

-Open ***map.html*** in a text editor.
-You can change the icons and text displayed for each marker color on lines 113 through 149.
+Open ***map.html*** in your browser.